Preimplantation Genetic Diagnosis (PGD) of embryos can avoid serious hereditary diseases

 Genetic Screening and Diagnosis

-The Fertility Institutes have been providing advanced genetic analysis of embryos to avoid serious genetic diseases for well over a decade.
+The Fertility Institutes have been providing advanced genetic analysis of embryos to avoid serious genetic diseases for well over two decades.
 As one of the worlds largest providers of Preimplantation Genetic Diagnosis (PGD) genetic screening to the International community, the physicians and scientists at the Fertility Institutes have unmatched experience in coordinating, accommodating and facilitating the complex medical procedures involved in advanced genetic screening of human embryos.
 You could not choose a more dedicated, experienced group of physicians and scientists than those at the Fertility Institutes.